2008–09 Slovak Superliga

 The 2008–09 Slovak Superliga (known as the Slovak Corgoň Liga for sponsorship reasons) was the 16th season of first-tier football league in Slovakia, since its establishment in 1993.
-This season started on 19 July 2008 and ended on 30 May 2009.
+It began on 19 July 2008 and ended on 30 May 2009.
 FC Artmedia Petržalka were the defending champions.

 Teams

 Promotion and relegation

 FK AS Trenčín were relegated after concluding the last season in 12th and last place.
 They were replaced by the champions of the 2007–08 1.
 Liga, 1.
 FC Tatran Prešov.
 Also DAC Dunajská Streda, who were Western Group champions of the 2007–08 2.
 Liga, merged with FC Senec and took their place in Superliga.